davidcorton/archSeries/README.md

 **Arguments:**

-* `probs` is a vector of relative probabilities from which to sample.
-The length of this vector should match the desired number of bins in the output.
-For a uniform dummy set, pass a uniform numeric vector whose length matches the desired number of bins - e.g. `rep(1, 100)` where 100 bins are required.
-Alternatively, use this to specify a custom prior distribution, e.g. the output of an `aorist` call or the median values for each bin from a `date.simulate` call.
-*[currently designed for a data.table (the output of an aorist call) consisting of a numeric column ('aoristic.sum') to be used as relative probabilities, and a character column ('labels') containing bin labels - this needs to be worked on (see point 4 below)]*
 * `weight` is a numeric vector (or data frame/data.table) representing (weighted) instances to be simulated.
+If a data frame/data table, must have a row named "weight".
 If given an additional character column called "group", this can be used to select rows for analysis using the `filter` argument.
+Alternatively, the number of (unweighted) entities to simulate can be set by passing a numeric vector of length one to `weight`.
+* `probs` is a vector of relative probabilities from which to sample, e.g. the output of an `aorist` call.
+These don't need to sum to one -- they will effectively be scaled.
+The length of this vector should match the desired number of bins in the output.
+Alternatively, omit this argument to use uniform probabilities (defaults to 1, which will be recycled to the correct number of bins).
+* `breaks` is a numeric vector of length one greater than the desired number of bins, indicating the break points between bins.
+Typically, this might be the `breaks` vector output by the `aorist` or `date_simulate` functions.
+If omitted, `bin.widths` will be used to set the breaks instead.
 * `filter` is a character vector indicating which rows should be included in analysis (defaults to NULL).
 It will be ignored if no "group" column is provided in `weight`.
 * `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
 Overruled if `breaks` set.
 * `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
 Overruled if `breaks` set.